aoctavia/vviia/README.md

 </p> -->

 ## Hi 👋,
-I'm Aulia Octavia, I'm a fresh graduate Physics UNS 👩‍💻 who is passionate about web technologies and data sometimes.
-I'm also a self procliamed internet surfer
+I'm Octavia graduate from Physics UNS 👩‍💻 who is passionate about web and mobile technologies sometimes.
-🏄‍♂️.

 - 🌱 I’m currently learning Flutter
-- 💬 Ask me about: tech, memes, kpop
+- 💬 Ask me about: tech, memes, drakor
-- 😄 Pronouns: she/her
 - ⚡ language I've used: Python (at collenge),  Ruby (at Internship work), Go (sometimes),and Dart (work).
--

 Feel free to contact me on